 IRAs and the Secure Act with Blended Families

-If you think back to what you were like when you were 18, you’ll understand why this is so important.
+Thinking back to what you were like when you were 18, you’ll understand why this is so important.

 All that changed, however, with the passing of the Secure Act on January 1, 2020.
-Now beneficiaries must draw the entire balance from the account within ten years of the account owner’s death.
+Now, beneficiaries must draw the entire balance from the account within ten years of the account owner’s death.
 If they choose to, they can even draw it all out in one year.

 That means someone like Mark’s youngest child could conceivably withdraw and spend the entire IRA before he’s a teenager.
-It also means he’ll have an enormous tax bill (the tax on a $1 million IRA is $500,000), and will most likely be bumped up into a higher tax bracket.
+It also means he’ll have an enormous tax bill (the tax on a $1 million IRA is $500,000) and will most likely be bumped up into a higher tax bracket.

-This is an entirely separate trust than the one he has with Kim.
+This is an entirely separate trust from the one he has with Kim.
 Established in Nevada with a Nevada trustee to avoid California taxes, this trust will allow these funds to stretch as they could before the Secure Act was enacted.

 This also allows the account to earn more interest, so even though they’ll have to pay taxes upon withdrawal, his children will ultimately collect much more money than if they had taken out all the funds in the first year.